Apple Ultra Wideband could be used for secure and fast short-range networks

 As AppleInsider pointed out at the time, though, Ultra Wideband has a lot more potential than just re-ordering a list.
 Now a new patent application from Apple shows what the company seems to be ultimately aiming at.

-"Secure Multicast/Broadcast Ranging," US Patent application 20200150261, describes the use of what it calls "low-rate WPANs" or Wireless Personal Area Network.
+Apple's application for "Secure Multicast/Broadcast Ranging" describes the use of what it calls "low-rate WPANs" or Wireless Personal Area Network.

 "These types of networks are typically referred to as Ultra-Wideband (UWB) networks," says the patent.
 "UWB networks may connect wireless electronic devices in various arrangements.
 In one example, a UWB network may comprise a primary device and one or more secondary devices."